 If you think about it, what made humans, humans, is the fact that we walk straight and that we have hands and fingers to make tools.
 Walking on two legs allowed us to use our hands to hunt, to throw rocks, to build bows, to run and shoot arrows at the same time.
 Also, walking on two legs made our babies useless, which also created a strong bond between generations.
 This granted us an advantage to survive, and also gave us the chance to have a lot of knowledge passed down from our elders.

 Basically, what I’m trying to say is that any alien race more interesting than a rat, or clever enough to attack something else with a kind of weapon, whether that be a laser or a rock, probably has limbs that it doesn’t need to walk on and propel itself; arms and hands.
-It might as well be a kind of centaur, but I doubt it since I’m not sure under what circumstances nature would favor this design, which would require more brain power and energy.
+It might as well be a kind of centaur, but I doubt it since I’m not sure under what circumstances nature would favour this design, which would require more brain power and energy.

 The point is, if we are considering that this alien race might see us, interact with us, and think we have some sort of super ability, it sounds to me like they are sentient, like in the example above is actually picturing the aliens going, “Wow, John, you’re like a superhero”.